-London: The group will attend a musical theater performance in the theater capital of the world as well as visit museums, art galleries, and the Globe Theater.
-In addition, the group will take a tour to Stonehenge and the quaint town of Bath.
+The group will attend a performance at Shakespeare's Globe Theater, in the theater capital of the world.
+We will also visit museums, art galleries, and Oxford University.
+In addition, the group will take a tour to Douai Abbey, a Benedictine monastery between London and Reading.

 This price includes:

 The group will reside in the heart of London, near Hyde Park, Kensington Gardens, and Buckingham Palace.
 Transportation is nearby, easy to navigate and included in the cost of the program.